utkarshkukreti/markup.rs/README.md

 ### @match

-`@match` work similar to Rust, but the branches must be wrapped in braces and may contain any valid template code.
+`@match` works similar to Rust, but the branches must be wrapped in braces.

 <table>
   <tr><th>Code</th></tr>